 If you have any questions please contact the Clerk to Governors, Mrs Ruth Mylett on 0151 477 8235.

-As a Parent of 2 children at Malvern, one in Year 2 and one in Nursery, I value the opportunity to help strengthen the school’s drive to continue to deliver the good quality of education witnessed in the last Ofsted visit.
+As a parent of two children at Malvern, I value the opportunity to help strengthen the school’s drive to continue to deliver the good quality of education witnessed in the last Ofsted visit.

 With a background in business I also understand the importance of budgetary accountability and investment in facilities management.
 I am particularly keen to help the school continue to develop its links with the community.
 As I am now a supply teacher I have the flexibility to spend time in school supporting with events and spending time getting to know the children.

 Mr Mark Johnson – Co-Opted Term of office – 01.11.15 to 31.10.19 – Also EY Link Governor at St Paul’s & St Timothy’s School